Rock Bottom (Lynsey de Paul and Mike Moran song): Cover versions

+Compilation album inclusions

 The song has featured on Eurovision compilation albums such as This Is...
 Eurovision, Ultimate Eurovision Party!, Favoriet Van Follet - 18 Unieke Eurovisiesongs (18 unique Eurovision songs) and Stars Of Eurovision, as well as a number of de Paul's compilation CDs.
-It was also a track on the CD double album Die Ultimative Chart Show - Die erfolgreichsten Piano-Hits aller Zeiten in 2010, which made the Swiss and Austrian albums charts.
+It was also a track on the CD double album Die Ultimative Chart Show - Die erfolgreichsten Piano-Hits aller Zeiten in 2010, which made number one in the German albums chart as well as making the Swiss and Austrian albums charts.
 In 2018, the song was one of 16 songs chosen as 1970s Eurovision classics on a specially released vinyl album that also featured ABBA, Brotherhood Of Man, Baccara, The New Seekers, Anne-Marie David and Gigliola Cinquetti.
 It was also included as a track on the 2021 album, Now That's What I Call Eurovision, which reached number one on the UK Official Compilations Chart.

+All Time Eurovision Listings

+In 2021, PRS for Music revealed a top 20 of most played UK Eurovision entries and "Rock Bottom" was number 13.
+BBC Radio 2 conducted a listener vote in 2023 to discover the UK’s favourite Eurovision entry and "Rock Bottom" was voted number 20 Ultimate UK Eurovision Song.
+It ranks number 47 in a listing of the top 100 Eurovision Song Contest songs by percentage of the maximum vote.